Young Dracula: Main

 After their father bit too many residents in their own Transylvania, Vladimir and Ingrid Dracula were compelled to move to Britain.
-For Vlad, it's a realisation of a dream and a step closer to the normal world he so desperately wants.
+For Vlad, it is a realisation of a dream and a step closer to the normal world that he so desperately wants.
 Keeping his family's secret will be a full-time job though, what with a bloodsucking father, a talking wolf, a servant who smells like mouse droppings, and a vampire sister.
 Fortunately for Vlad, Robin Branaugh proves to be a reliable friend and ally.
 Robin wishes he did, but he doesn't reside in a castle.
 He is not required to wear a cloak, yet he does.